onnx/onnx-mlir/docs/Testing.md

 ```
 Packages, such as third_party/onnx, needs to be installed to run the backend test.
 JNI test requires the jsoniter jar which is downloaded from its maven repository by default if no installed version is found on the system.
 If the user turns on the cmake option `ONNX_MLIR_BUILD_JSONITER` when building ONNX-MLIR, the jsoniter jar will be built locally from the source cloned from its github repository.
 Note that building jsoniter jar locally requires the maven build tool to be installed.

+All the test cases provided by onnx package are listed in file test/backend/all_test_names.txt. check-onnx-backend will selectively run some of them.
 The node and model tests in onnx that will be run by check-onnx-backend is defined by variable test_to_enable in test/backend/test.py.
 User can test one test case by environment variable `TEST_CASE_BY_USER`.
 For example,
 ```
 TEST_CASE_BY_USER=selected_test_name cmake --build . --config Release --target check-onnx-backend[-jni]